RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

     ./<sraToolkitPath>/bin/fasterq-dump SRR1916548
     gzip SRR1916548.fastq

-If you do not have the *SRA Toolkit*, we suggest using a conda environment:
+If you do not have the *SRA Toolkit*, we suggest using the conda environment:

 .. code-block:: bash

-    conda create -n "sra-tools" -c bioconda -c conda-forge sra-tools source activate sra-tools
+    conda install sra-tools -c bioconda -c conda-forge

-This will create a conda envrionment and install the sra-tools with all required dependencies.
+This will install the sra-tools, with all required dependencies, to the current conda environment (uORF-Tools).
 Then you can use the following commands to generate the required *fastq* files.

 .. code-block:: bash